finalitylabs/eth-beta-access-site/README.md

-# EXTREME TIME HEROES PRESALE SITE
+# EXTREME TIME HEROES BETA ACCESS SITE

-This is the presale site for Extreme Time Heroes.
+This is the beta access site for Extreme Time Heroes.
 This game utilizes the Ethereum blockchain and state channels in a way that no other game does.
 This is the first of many games to come from Finality Labs...